Distribution of boundary points of expansion and application to the lonely runner conjecture

-\begin{remark} It is in practice very difficult to ascertain the local distribution of boundary points of expansion.
+\begin{remark} In practice, it is very difficult to determine the local distribution of the expansion boundary points.
 However, we can show that if we shrink the space bounded by the boundary of an expansion, then points on the boundary should be closely packed in some sense.
-We use the notion of integration along boundaries as a black box. \end{remark}
+We use the notion of integration along the boundaries as a black box. \end{remark}